 – Maya Angelou

 A clean, organized space will also create a clean, organized head space as well.
-Less is truly more, and once you pinpoint and recognize the necessary, you will not allow any of which doesn’t belong.
-This includes junk in both your physical surroundings and your mental core.
-Don’t know where or how to start?
-Here are the first 3 steps to take to become a minimalist.
+Less is always more, and once you pinpoint and recognize the necessary, you will not allow any of which doesn’t belong.

 “Remember, the things with which we choose to surround ourselves tell our story.
 Let’s hope it’s not “I choose to live in the past,” or “I can’t finish the projects I start.”
 Instead, let’s aim for something like, “I live lightly and gracefully, with only the objects I find functional or beautiful.”